An3bi/musebook/office_tips.md

 ## Muse Calendars

-**OOO Calendar**: Where to tell everyone you're out of the office, or working from elsewhere
+**OOO Calendar**: Where to tell everyone you're out of the office, or working from elsewhere.

-**Muse Events**: Where The Muse tells you cool things happening in the office
+**Muse Events**: Where The Muse tells you cool things happening in the office.

-**Exercise / Activities**:  Feel free to post on here to share fun physical activities
+**Exercise / Activities**:  Feel free to post on here to share fun physical activities.